I’m a child of the Pennsylvania woods cast into the Saskatchewan prairie.

 I am currently a PhD candidate in the History Department at the University of Saskatchewan.
 I study comparative American and Canadian environmental history.
 A park scholar and enthusiast, my dissertation is a comparative history of Canadian provincial parks and American state parks, focusing on Idaho, Alberta, Ontario, and Pennsylvania.

 I am the social media editor for the Network in Canadian History and Environment (NiCHE).
 I am also a regular contributor to NiCHE’s website.
 In my position at NiCHE I manage and take pride in a vibrant online environmental history and environmental humanities community, which can be found on Twitter at #envhist and #envhum.

 I am an expert in social media and digital communications.

 I am a member of the Board of Directors of Saskatchewan History and Folklore Society.

-I am a organising member of Girls Rock Saskatoon.
+I am a board and organizing member of Girls Rock Saskatoon.

 My professional leanings and personal pursuits also include, but are not limited to, feminism, social justice activism, queer politics and activism, non-traditional relationships, animal rights, urban planning, music and music statistics, etc.